clearcode-labs/automate-samples/README.md

 Then in Automate go to `Tasks`, `Import a Backup File`.
 Paste the raw url to the file in the URL input box and press enter.
 The big box in the middle should populate with json.

 Next click the `Import` button.

-**Option C**

-Go through the same process for Option B above except that except instead of copying the link to the raw file, copy all of the json to your browsers copy buffer (CNTL-A, CNTL-C) and paste it into the big box on the `Import a Backup File` page and click `Import`.

 **Final Thoughts**